-French Ambassador to the Bahamas: Mr Philippe Casenave – 2 October 2014 (in residence in Panama City)
+French Ambassador to the Bahamas: Philippe Casenave since 2 October 2014 (in residence in Panama)

-Bahamian Ambassador to France (in residence in London): Mr Eldred Bethel (22 February 2013)
+Bahamian Ambassador to France (in residence in London): Eldred Bethel (22 February 2013)

 There is an Alliance Française teaching centre in Nassau.
 Young Bahamian students benefit from the programme for English-language teaching assistants in France.

-In 2014, French exports of almost €33 million half consisted of perfume and toiletries.
+In 2014, half of French exports of almost €33 million consisted of perfume and toiletries.
 The sharp increase in imports (from €15 million in 2013 to €41 million in 2014) was due to a strong demand for refined petroleum products.